Last updated on : 01 Dec, 2025

 Kumkumadi Tailam, a time-honoured Ayurvedic formulation, has been cherished in traditional Indian medicine for its reputed skin benefits.
-This herbal oil, often referred to as saffron oil, is traditionally used to support skin health, address uneven skin tone, and promote a natural glow.
-Crafted from a blend of herbs including saffron, sandalwood, and manjistha, Kumkumadi Tailam remains a popular addition to holistic skincare routines, valued for its blend of cosmetic and traditional wellness properties.
+This herbal oil, often referred to as saffron oil, is traditionally used to support Varnya (complexion and radiance) and maintain the natural balance of skin health [1].
+Crafted from a blend of herbs including Kesar (Saffron, Crocus sativus), Rakta Chandana (Red Sandalwood, Pterocarpus santalinus), and Manjistha (Rubia cordifolia), Kumkumadi Tailam remains a popular addition to holistic skincare routines, valued for its blend of cosmetic and traditional wellness properties.
+It is essential to understand that while this oil is deeply rooted in traditional practice, its therapeutic efficacy, especially for chronic conditions, should always be discussed with a certified Ayurvedic physician or dermatologist.

 Kumkumadi Tailam is composed of a rich blend of natural ingredients traditionally used in Ayurveda.
 Each component is carefully selected for its reputed skin-supporting properties: